QR5.5.3 Spin Spreads

 Figure 5.13.
 Splitting a magnet gives two magnets

 Metals like copper conduct electricity when their electrons move, but the electrons in plastics can’t move freely, so they can’t conduct electricity.
-This also explains why metals can be magnets but plastics can’t.
+This is also why metals can be magnets but plastics can’t.
 The electrons of metals are little magnets that usually point randomly, but when they all point the same way, the result is a big magnet (Figure 5.14).
 In contrast, the fixed electrons of plastics can’t align like this, so they can’t be magnets.
 Magnetism, like electricity, is then based on electrons.

 Physics describes an electron as a tiny magnet, whose north pole is at right angles to its spin and its south pole is the opposite, so spin relates to magnetism.
 If matter distributes itself to cause gravity by its mass, and electrical effects by its charge, could its spin cause magnetism?
 In quantum theory, all matter spins, so it is a basic property like mass and charge.
 Current physics calls the spin of an electron imaginary because point particles can’t spin, but in this model, electrons spin in quantum space (4.7.1).